-LED bulbs have no filament or other loose parts, so are able to withstand bumps and jolts.
+LED light bulbs have no filament or other loose parts, so are able to withstand bumps and jolts.
 An incandescent bulb, on the other hand, is far more fragile and thus more prone to damage.

 Safer for the Environment

 In the unlikely situation of an LED bulb breaking, it poses absolutely no risk to your family or the environment because it contains no toxic chemicals or heavy metals.
 If a fluorescent bulb is broken, it releases mercury.
 Both incandescent and fluorescent bulbs also produce a small amount of UV radiation.
-Reducing your carbon footprint is a major advantage of using LEDs.
+Reducing your carbon footprint is a major advantage of using LED light bulbs.
 Cutting down on your energy consumption burns fewer fossil fuels and releases less greenhouse gasses into the atmosphere.

 Autumn is one of the most beautiful seasons of the year.
 So don’t worry about the dark evenings drawing in – switch to LED light bulbs and cosy up indoors in front of the fire, switch those lights on and enjoy.